Epsom Derby: Epsom Fair

 For many years the Derby was run on a Wednesday or a Thursday and on the day huge crowds would come from London, not only to see the race but to enjoy other entertainment (during some of the 19th century and most of the 20th, Parliament would adjourn to allow members to attend the meeting).

 By the time that Charles Dickens visited Epsom Downs to view the race in the 1850s, entertainers such as musicians, clowns, and conjurers plied their trades and entertained the crowds; other forms of entertainment included coconut stalls.
 The crowded meeting was the subject of a painting by William Powell Frith painted in the 1858 and titled The Derby Day; critics have noted that the foreground of the painting features the entertainment attractions, while the racing is relegated to the margins.

 In the 1870s, the steam-driven rides were introduced.
 They were located at the Tattenham Corner end of the grounds and the fair was on for ten days and entertained hundreds of thousands.
 During the latter half of the 20th century, Derby Day became less popular and the race was moved from Wednesday to Saturday in 1995 with the hope of reviving high attendance.
 As the number of people attending the fair dwindled in the face of competition for attention and changing tastes, its length was reduced from 10 days to three or four.

 Modern format

 Today, the free-admission Hill still provides a festival atmosphere with a fairground in operation on the Friday and Saturday.
 The walk-in nature of the Hill typically sees Derby attendances exceed 100,000 spectators, making it one of the largest sporting events in the United Kingdom.

+In 2026, Queensberry, owned by Frank Warren, took over a section of The Hill, providing free entertainment and activities.

 Sponsorship

 In 2021 and 2022 the race, along with seven other races at the Derby festival, was sponsored by Cazoo.
-Cazoo declined an option to extend their sponsorship and in April 2023 the bookmaker Betfred agreed a three-year deal to sponsor the Derby and Oaks.
+In April 2023, the bookmaker Betfred agreed a three-year deal to sponsor the Derby and Oaks.

 Investec was the previous sponsor of the Derby between 2009 and 2020.
 The race was previously backed by Ever Ready (1984–94) and Vodafone (1995–2008).